redefine-cs/redefine-cs.github.io/syllabus.md

 ## Program Structure

-The program will run from late June to mid August.
+The program will run from late June to mid-August.
 Each week, we will have around 4 hours of instruction, 2 hours of interdisciplinary talks, and 4 hours of homework, with additional collaborative work sessions and office hours.

+## Acknowledgments

+We would like to thank Professor Rajiv Gandhi from the University of Pennsylvania and Rutgers University-Camden for his continued help and support with this program.

 ## Topics Covered (Tentative)